Can a scissor lift be used on grass? The answer is yes, but strict conditions must be met.

 Recommended procedure:

-Stop and observe whether the equipment shakes, makes unusual noises, or tilts.
+Stop and observe if the machine shakes, makes abnormal noise, or tilts.

-This allows problems to be detected as soon as risks appear, rather than having to deal with them at height.
+This allows you to detect risks as soon as they appear, rather than dealing with them at height.

-In a grass environment, the real danger is not just weight, but center-of-gravity shift and lateral moment.
+In a grass environment, the real danger is not just weight, but center-of-gravity shift and lateral moments.

-Multiple people crowding to one side of the platform.
+Multiple people crowding on one side of the platform.

 Safer practices: